 - Platform authenticators are embedded with the employees’ smartphones, tablets, or laptops that have built-in cryptographic hardware elements and biometric capabilities.
 For example, an Android smartphone, a Windows 10 device using Windows Hello or an Apple device with Touch ID or Face ID capabilities can serve as a platform authenticator.

-- Hardware authenticators - In this case, authentication relies on a dedicated physical USB, NFC, or Bluetooth security key that allows you to log in to services by inserting your key into the USB slot of your device or with the touch of a button on the authenticator.
+- Cross-platform authenticators - In this case, authentication relies on a dedicated physical USB, NFC, or Bluetooth security key that allows you to log in to services by inserting your key into the USB slot of your device or with the touch of a button on the authenticator.

 Getting started with FIDO authentication